 Extreme shifts in temperature can cause your pipes to expand and contract as the water running through them freezes and thaws.
 This quick expansion and contraction can strain pipes until they crack and leak — or even burst.

 Homes that experience shifts in temperature from mild to freezing are especially susceptible to this phenomenon.
 To protect your pipes from freezing and bursting, make sure to shut off the water lines leading to outside faucets prior to the first cold snap.
 You can also add extra insulation to pipes in colder, unfinished areas of the house.
 Another tip — make sure to keep your home temperature at a minimum of 55 degrees.

 Your house shifts and settles over time, and that movement — no matter how imperceptible — can affect your home's infrastructure, including its plumbing system.

 The connections between your pipes are often the weakest spot in the pipeline — the point most susceptible to foundational shifts.
 When your home moves, these pipe connections might become damaged, causing separations or ruptures that lead to leaks.

 Your Pipes are Leaking...
 Now What?

 Maybe you noticed that dreaded "drip... drip..." yourself.
-Or maybe --- if you're already a Hedge user --- your Hedge Leak Sensor detected water accumulation or a significant change in temperature that could indicate a leak-related problem and alerted you via your Hedge App.
-Either way, you need to act --- and fast.
+Or maybe — if you're already a Hedge user — your Leak Sensor detected water accumulation or a shift in humidity or temperature outside your specific range and alerted you via your Hedge App.
+Either way, you need to act — and fast.